deepset-ai/haystack/docs/_src/api/api/generator.md

 A generic sequence-to-sequence generator based on HuggingFace's transformers.

-This generator supports all [Text2Text](https://huggingface.co/models?pipeline_tag=text2text-generation) models from the HuggingFace hub.
-If the primary interface for the model specified by `model_name_or_path` constructor parameter is AutoModelForSeq2SeqLM from HuggingFace, then you can use it in this generator.
+This generator supports all [Text2Text](https://huggingface.co/models?pipeline_tag=text2text-generation) models from the Hugging Face hub.
+If the primary interface for the model specified by `model_name_or_path` constructor parameter is AutoModelForSeq2SeqLM from Hugging Face, then you can use it in this Generator.

 Moreover, as language models prepare model input in their specific encoding, each model specified with model_name_or_path parameter in this Seq2SeqGenerator should have an